palanidurai9/Olira-website/README.md

-# Olira Website
+# Oliraa Website

-A personalized e-commerce platform for Olira.
+A personalized e-commerce platform for Oliraa.

 ## How to Run